pik-copan/pycopancore/docs/framework_documentation/entity_types/index.rst

 and thus choose to model some relevant things that occur in the real world not as separate entities but rather as *attributes* of other entities.

-As a rule of thumb, things that can occur in *large, a priori unknown numbers* (e.g., individuals) will be modeled as entities, whereas things that typically occur *only once for each entity of some type* (e.g., an individual's bank account) are modeled as attributes of the latter entity-type.
+As a rule of thumb, things that can occur in *large, a priori unknown, and maybe changing numbers* (e.g., individuals) will be modeled as entities, whereas things that typically occur *only once for each entity of some type* (e.g., an individual's bank account) are modeled as attributes of the latter entity-type.

 A notable exception is the entity type *"world"*.
-Although it will typically have only one instance (planet Earth), it is introduced so that all other things a model considers to be *singular* (e.g., the global trade network or the well-mixed atmospheric carbon stock) can be modelled as attributes of the world entity.
+Although it has only one instance ("the world"), it is introduced so that all other things a model considers to be *singular* (e.g., the global trade network or the well-mixed atmospheric carbon stock) can be modelled as attributes of the world entity.